farisachugthai/dynamic_ipython/docs/_sources/sphinxext/ipython_sphinx_directive.rst.txt

-It's important to note that all of these options can be used for the entire directive block or they can decorate individual lines of code.
+It's important to note that all of these options can be used for the entire directive block or they can decorate individual lines of code as explained in :ref:`pseudo-decorators`.

 .. todo:: Hmmmm should we document those decorators using the above syntax?